Mandy van den Berg: International career

 Van den Berg began playing football aged six and was called up for the Netherlands Under-17 team while still at school in her native Naaldwijk.
 After winning 22 caps at Under-19 level, Van den Berg debuted for the senior Netherlands women's national football team on 15 December 2010.
 She replaced captain Daphne Koster for the second half of a 3–1 win over Mexico during a friendly tournament in Brazil.

 National team coach Roger Reijners named Van den Berg in his final squad for UEFA Women's Euro 2013 in Sweden.
 When she suffered knee ligament damage shortly before the tournament, Merel van Dongen was called up as a late replacement.

 At the 2015 FIFA Women's World Cup, Van den Berg captained the Netherlands in their first ever appearance at the World Cup finals.

 Van den Berg also captained the team that won the UEFA Women's Euro 2017 tournament.
 She made 4 appearances for the team at the tournament; starting 2 group stage games and being used as a substitute in two knockout games.
+After the tournament, the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.

 She left the national team after the European cup and did not play on the 2019 World Cup silver medalist squad.